apify/apify-docs/sources/platform/proxy/datacenter_proxy.md

 Datacenter proxies allow you to mask and [rotate](./usage.md#ip-address-rotation) your IP address during web scraping and automation jobs, reducing the possibility of them being [blocked](/academy/anti-scraping/techniques#access-denied).
 For each [HTTP/S request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), the proxy takes the list of all available IP addresses and selects the one used the longest time ago for the specific hostname.

+You can refer to our [blog post](https://blog.apify.com/datacenter-proxies-when-to-use-them-and-how-to-make-the-most-of-them/) for tips on how to make the most out of datacenter proxies.

 ## Features {#features}

 * Periodic health checks of proxies in the pool so requests are not forwarded via dead proxies.